 Note: The Spectrum Control hostname is automatically copied from the FQDN field of the Settings menu.
-See "GUI - Defining a high-availability group" on page 30.
+The value is entered during high-availability group definition, as explained in "GUI - Defining a high-availability group" on page 31.

 Spectrum Control generates the SSL certificate and key files, restarts the Nginx process and refreshes the web browser.